uelkuesara/uelkuesara/README.md

-## Hi there 👋

 <!--
 **uelkuesara/uelkuesara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## Hi there 👋

+Welcome to my GitHub profile!
+I'm currently working on my own AI-powered fitness app and I'm actively looking for data scientists to collaborate with.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on: My AI Fitness App
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: DART
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: Projects with data scientists
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: Data analysis and machine learning integration
-- 💬 Ask me about ...
+- 💬 Ask me about: Unity, FlutterFlow, and app development
-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/uelkue-s-sarac-765aa6202/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I originally come from a Finance background!

--->
+Feel free to reach out if you have any questions or if you're interested in collaborating!